jankidepala/Typescript-deep-dive/README.md

 //In JavaScript, every running function, code block, and the script as a whole have an associated object known as the Lexical Environment.
 <!-- /In JavaScript, whenever you declare a function inside another function, the inside function(s) is/are recreated again each time the outside function is called.) -->
 What is a closure?
-A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.
+A closure is a feature in JavaScript whe re an inner function has access to the outer (enclosing) function’s variables — a scope chain.

 The closure has three scope chains: